Leah1977/Fit_Time_MS4/README.md

 This app allows users to shop online for a range of sports clothes and equipment.
 It allows users to sign up and create a personal profile page.
-Users can sign up and pay for online classes.
+Users can purchase online classes.

 ### What value does it provide to the site owner.

 This web application will provide the site owner with a valuable database of sports items to sell on-line.

-This app is aimed at anyone want to make time for themselves for overall health and fitness.
+This app is aimed at anyone that would like to make time for themselves for overall health and fitness.

 ### Here is a demonstrating of how my web app looks on different screen sizes using [Am I Responsive Website](http://ami.responsivedesign.is/)